 Airway management consists of

-There are many indications for airway control (see Table: Situations Requiring Airway Control) and many methods of establishing an airway, including
+There are many indications for airway control (see table Situations Requiring Airway Control).

 Situations Requiring Airway Control

 Respiratory arrest or apnea (eg, due to central nervous system disease, drugs, hypoxia)